EXCLUSIVE-India lines up deepwater port for rice, exports to surge amid global shortage

 "In the next few weeks India can start fulfilling orders promptly," the Mumbai dealer said.
 "In that situation Thailand and Vietnam will have no choice but to cut prices to retain existing buyers."

-(Reporting by Rajendra Jadhav; Editing by Krishna N. Das and Gerry Doyle)
+(Reporting by Rajendra Jadhav; Editing by Krishna N. Das, Gerry Doyle and Kim Coghill)

 ((rajendra.jadhav@thomsonreuters.com; +91-22-68414378 ; Reuters Messaging: rajendra.jadhav.thomsonreuters.com@reuters.net))